 - Stabilize (and eventually shrink) the population by reducing immigration to match emigration, and encouraging people to voluntarily have fewer kids.
 The goal should be a TFR of 1.5 or so, achieved without coercion.

-- Remove all of our Big Wetiko villainaire rulers (and their sycophantic lackeys) from power yesterday and replace them all with true progressives, most of whom being Women.
+- Remove all of our Big Wetiko villainaire rulers (and their sycophantic lackeys) from power yesterday, and replace them all with true progressives, most of whom being Women.
+Buckminster Fuller had the right idea.

 - End the kyriarchy completely, and replace the "dominator" model with the "partnership" model.

-- Phase out the practice of charging interest (aka usury), and have debt jubilees every 50 years or so.
+- Most importantly, nationalize the privately-owned FERAL Reserve into a public national bank that creates interest-free money, phase out the practice of charging interest (aka usury) in general, and have debt jubilees every 50 years or so.
 That will remove the primary root cause of our collective addiction to growth.

 - Let the planetary healing begin!